Paulo-Regalado/Paulo-Regalado/README.md

 🌟 About Me 🌟

-I'm a dedicated software engineer, team player, passionate about technology and problem-solving.
+- I'm a dedicated software engineer, team player, passionate about technology and problem-solving.
 I thrive in fastpaced environments, embrace change for personal growth.

-🌱 Learning & Growing 🌱

-I am a staunch supporter of continuous learning, and GitHub is my go-to platform for discovering and contributing to open-source projects.
+- I am a staunch supporter of continuous learning, and GitHub is my go-to platform for discovering and contributing to open-source projects.
 I'm eager to share my knowledge and collaborate with the brilliant minds in this dynamic community, all while expanding my own skills and insights.

 ---